jtnydv/proton/script/README.md

 # About ProtonScript

-    INFO: ProtonScript is a Proton Framework programming language used to quickly execute Proton commands in the Proton Framework.
+    INFO: ProtonScript is a Proton Framework programming language used to quickly execute Proton commands in the Proton Framework, you can enable ProtonScript feature via Proton Framework.

 ***

 # Getting started